SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline EPM Platform FTTH.md

 The solution is based on the usage of **CSV** files.

-The implemented architecture has a central point of control where the Front-end element notifies, using Inter-App messages, all the Workflow Managers in the DMS to generate the structured files for each entity.
-After that, the remaining blocks (Collectors and Backends) are informed to ingest them.
+The implemented architecture has a central point of control where the front-end element notifies, using Inter-App messages, all the Workflow Managers in the DMS to generate the structured files for each entity.
+After that, the remaining blocks (collectors and back-end elements) are informed to ingest them.

-A new provisioning process is initiated when the provision button in the Front-end element is pressed.
+A new provisioning process is initiated when you click the provision button in the front-end element.
 This action triggers a sequence of events spaced at 5-second intervals.

-- First, the Workflow Manager elements are notified to generate the structured files with the IDs for each entity.
-Once generated/exported, the Front-end element is notified that the files are generated. - Then, the Collector elements are notified to import the files. - At last, Back-end elements are notified to import the files.
+1. The Workflow Manager elements are notified to generate the structured files with the IDs for each entity.
+Once these have been generated/exported, the front-end element is notified of this.
+2. The collector elements are notified to import the files.
+3. The back-end elements are notified to import the files.

-A 5-second interval is given to the destination to respond back - this polling interval may be customizable using the timer base option.
-Since all blocks report to the Front-end element, if one block fails to respond, we can immediately identify the source of the failure.
+By default, the destination is expected to respond within 5 seconds, but this polling interval can be customized with the timer base option.

+Since all blocks report to the front-end element, if one block fails to respond, the source of the failure can immediately by identified.